vamshigaddi/House_Price_Prediction/README.md

 # Example usage
 predicted_price = predict_price('1st Phase JP Nagar', 1000, 2, 2)
 print(f"Estimated House Price: ${predicted_price:.2f}")
+# output:83.8657025831235 (Lakhs)
 ```

-## Configuration

-You can adjust various settings and hyperparameters in the \`config.yaml\` file.
-This includes parameters such as:
-- Model hyperparameters (e.g., number of trees in Random Forest)
+# Train Your Own Model
+- Download the Dataset
-- Data preprocessing options
+- Load the Data and Do all the preprocessing
-- Paths for input and output data
+- Select and Build a model
+- Train the model
+- Inference the values

 ## Results

-The model's performance metrics are provided in the results directory, which includes:
+The model's performance metrics are :
-- RMSE
+- accuracy-84%
-- MAE
+- MAE-16.55
-- R² score
+- R² score-0.862

 These metrics are calculated on the test dataset and can be used to evaluate the model's accuracy and reliability.